Dawn of the transformer era in speech emotion recognition: closing the valence gap: Evaluation

+\emph{\textbf{Answer}}: Even without pre-training, the latent space provided by the transformer architecture generalises better than {\cnn}, as it abstracts away domain and speaker.
+Pre-training marginally improves arousal and dominance performance but is critical for valence.

-In the previous section, we were able to confirm the superiority of transformer-based models over classic approaches like {\cnn}, especially on valence and in cross-corpus settings.
-However, even though we saw that the data used for pre-training seems important, it remains unclear to what extent the transformer architecture itself contributes to that success.
+\emph{\textbf{Details:}} So far, we were able to confirm the superiority of transformer-based models.
+However, even though pre-training seems important, it remains unclear to what extent the transformer architecture itself contributes to that success.
 To shed more light into this, we trained {\wtov} from a random initialisation.
 As our architecture, we chose the large {\wtov} architecture, which is also used by the best performing model {\wrobust}.
-This enables us to evaluate the impact of pre-training separately from that of the architecture.
 In the following, we will refer to this model as {\wwopre}.

-We trained the model for $50$ epochs and selected the best checkpoint according to the performance on the development set (epoch 17).\footnote{Even though we used the same data ({\msppodcast}) for fine-tuning, we expected it would take longer for the model to convert if we start from scratch.
-Also, this time we trained all transformer layers (including the CNN ones).
-Apart from that we followed the methodology described in \cref{subsec:architecture}.} In \cref{fig:wo-pretrain}, we compare in- and cross-domain performance with {\cnn} and {\wrobust}.
+We trained the model for $50$ epochs and selected the best checkpoint according to the performance on the development set (epoch 17).\footnote{ Even though we used the same data ({\msppodcast}) for fine-tuning, we expected it would take longer for the model to convert if we start from scratch.
+Also, this time we trained all encoder layers (including the CNN ones).
+Apart from that we followed the methodology described in \cref{subsec:architecture}. } In \cref{fig:wo-pretrain}, we compare in- and cross-domain performance with {\cnn} and {\wrobust}.
 We see that especially valence / sentiment detection benefits massively from pre-training (both in-domain and cross-domain), and that without pre-training {\wtov} performs in most cases worse than {\cnn}.